reslp/iqtreeGUI/README.md

 iqtreeGUI
 =========

-This repository contains source code and executables of a Graphic User Interface for [IQ-TREE](www.iqtree.org).
+This repository contains source code and executables for a graphical user interface for [IQ-TREE](www.iqtree.org).

 Description